quicwg/wg-materials/interim-17-10/minutes.md

 ### Next Steps

 Mark: Start to define a third implementation target as the basis of Singapore.

 Christian: That's either aggressive or limiting.

 Mark: Have we finished with the second target?

 Ekr: Clearly not.

 *Discussion of the differences between -05 and -06, mostly not affecting the current targets.*

 Mark: Would it be useful to discuss what we need to want to test next?

 Ekr: Only a few implementations are caught up already, let's not get further behind.
 Keep the same scope and either stay on -05, or same features on a quickly-shipped -07.

 Several, including Patrick:  -07.

 Martin: Largest -07 changes are landing in the next week (some now); people can track the Editor's Draft until we publish.

 Jeff: Will that include the ACK changes?

 Ian: The removal of timestamps yes; ACK guidance probably not.

 Mark: Please summarize what will be changing in -07 -- assign issues to a milestone.

 Martin D.:  What do people currently not have?

 Ekr: Stateless retry.

 Jeff: Should add 0-RTT.

 Christian: What happens if someone proposes an old version?

 Ekr/Martins:  Whatever you pick.
 Are you a dual-version implementation, or will you do VN and fail if you don't have a mutual version?

 Patrick: I'll probably leave my -05 endpoint available if people want to keep testing.

 Jeff: Let's also try changing the connection ID.

 Patrick: Let's pick an ALPN token for http/0.9 and keep it fixed.

 Mark: Not "http/0.9" -- want something ugly no one will actually try in the wild.

 Jeff: URL of the HTTP/0.9 spec?
 "418"?

 Other suggestions:  hq-05, bikeshed

 Mark: Poll on Slack.
 Move on.
 We're using the same Wiki page for the second milestone; who's going to update the page to have more granularity?

 Jeff: Test cases would be useful.
 Would love to contribute a test client, but that's more complicated.

 Mark: A hero will emerge.
 Assume there's a wiki -- everyone dump your test cases there for others to leverage.

 Will revisit a refined second implementation milestone, but using draft -07.
 We'll be more aggressive for Melbourne.

 Ekr: In TLS, there's a "max early data" value in the session ticket, and most implementations won't do 0-RTT if it's not indicated.

 Martin: Use QUIC's MAX_STREAM_DATA to control this for real, but need to mandate that it's included in the ticket to make general-purpose implementations happy.

 Mark: In Singapore, two sessions; one devoted to middleboxes.
 Report from interop, more architectural issues to discuss.
 Reports from design teams (middleboxes, abstractions, and header compression), though may not be done by then.

 Martin D.:  Are there ECN or Timestamp design teams?

 Mark: Not yet, but please inform them about our discussion and steer them into starting one.

-Adjourned -- thanks to F5 for hosting!
+Adjourned: thanks to F5 for hosting!